mueslo/rgcompare/README.md

 I'm not a (professional) programmer, so please excuse my coding style, should it be non-standard or bad.
 If there's something you want to change, feel free to contribute.
-There are also numerous bugs currently, the program is unresponsive when running and it will occasinally crash.
+There are also numerous bugs currently, the program is unresponsive when running and it will occasionally crash.
 Don't say I didn't warn you.

 Example
 ----